History of wood carving: Indochina and the Far East

+Romania

+Romania has two famous woodcarvers from the 20th century, Constantin Brancusi and Gheza Vida.
+Their woodcarving connects deeply to their personal convictions as well as historical events in Romania and around the world.
+Alongside these famous woodcarvers, Romania contains a region that is very well known for their wooden Orthodox churches, some of which have been preserved since for centuries.

 Other cultures

 The Eleventh Edition of the Encyclopædia Britannica describes chip carving (using knives or chisels to remove chips from a flat piece of wood) and decorated surfaces using incised lines as present all over the world, and also states that relief carving is common worldwide.

 The Encyclopædia describes the style of the Cook Islands, a pattern formed by small triangles and squares entirely covering a surface and sometimes varied by a band of different arrangement as without equal for patience or accuracy.
 It also states that Fijians employ chip designs rivaling those of Europe in variety and that carvers from the Marquesas Islands appreciate the way in which plain surfaces contrast and emphasize decorated parts, restricting their work to bands of decoration or special points.
 It notes that Māori carving uses scrollwork and carvings for decoration, especially of houses, and that art from New Guinea also uses scrollwork, which it compares to guilloché and Scandinavian work.

 It also states that the Ijaw people of Nigeria "design their paddles in a masterly way, and show a fine sense of proportion between the plain and the decorated surface".
 Their designs, though slightly in relief, are of the chip nature.
 It claims that in art by Indigenous Americans, the twist in various shapes is a favorite treatment of pipe stems.